Kanchon-Gharami/ML_with_AI_Bangladesh/README.md

 ## Course Structure

-The course is divided into several modules, each focusing on key aspects of machine learning.
+The course is divided into 24 several modules, each focusing on key aspects of machine learning.
 Here's an overview of what you can expect:

 - **Orientation**: Introduction to the course, resources, and how to make the most out of this learning journey.
-- **Workshop-I**: Our first hands-on workshop, focusing on [Workshop Topic].
+- **Workshop-I**: Our first hands-on workshop, focusing on Concepts of ML, Application, Career Oppertunities & MLProject Pipeline.
 More details can be found in the `Workshop-I` directory.
-- **Module 1**: [Module Title] - An introduction to machine learning concepts and tools.
+- **Workshop-II**: The second workshop, which will be more advanced, focusing on advanced improvement in ML, Neural network;Some project demonstration.
-- **Module 2**: [Module Title] - Diving deeper into supervised and unsupervised learning.
+- **Module 1**: [Orientation] - An introduction to machine learning concepts and tools.
-- **Workshop-II**: The second workshop, which will be more advanced, focusing on [Workshop Topic].
+- **Module 2**: Diving deeper into supervised and unsupervised learning.
-- [...]
+- [Will be updated...]
-- **Final Project**: A capstone project that allows you to apply what you've learned in a practical, real-world scenario.
+- **Final Project**: Distinguished projects for each participate that allows you to apply what you've learned in a practical, real-world scenario, and enrich your CV.

 ## Getting Started